How to Calculate the Useful Life of an Asset

 On the other hand, the useful life used in your tax books should be according to the IRS.
 And this is where depreciation comes into the picture.

-According to Investopedia, depreciation refers to “an accounting method used to allocate the cost of a tangible or physical asset over its useful life.”
-As the machine depreciates, the maintenance and repair costs will increase.
+According to Investopedia, asset depreciation refers to “an accounting method used to allocate the cost of a tangible or physical asset over its useful life.”
+As the piece of equipment depreciates, the maintenance and repair cost of an asset will increase.

 When a company purchases an asset, it’s not shown as an expense and, therefore, doesn’t reduce the company’s profit.
 Instead, the cost of the asset is subtracted from the profit (i.e., expensed in the income statement as depreciation) over its useful life as per the norms set by the IRS.